JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

+- v1.26
+	- Adds a new parameter `void` to the `terrain` command (for removing the terrain).
+	- Fixes 0 radius / rectangle in the `terrain` command causing void.

 - v1.25
 	- Adds support for multiple values to the parameter `id`.
 	- Adds more values to the parameter `type`.